linux-web-apps/e2e-test-samples/README.md

 Each branch contains a specific framework and version.

 For each framework and version we have that app deployed in multiple regions.
-There will be a parent branch like 'node-16' which will be deployed in default region (EastUS) and child branches for each region like 'node-16/eastuseuap'
+There will be a branch like 'node-16' which will be deployed in many regions.
+There are multiple workflows running for the same app in multiple regions.